The Martial Arts have always been an important piece

 but couldn't find it in the Bay area until 1978.

-In 1982 I began started studying the Filipino Martial Arts, which I continue practicing and teaching.
+In 1982 I began started studying the Filipino Martial Arts.
 It is a powerful art that has many applications beyond the "martial" aspects.

 I began QiGong in 1993 and still practice, and teach this practice, which I find incredibly valuable as a Martial Artist, Body Worker and Human Being.
 I studied Tae Kwon Doe for two years in the mid 90's but at my age at the time it was too much stress on my joints.